Multiplication Tables Check (Year 4)

 - Where can I get more information?

-Why is it being introduced?
+Why was it introduced?

-When will it happen?
+When does it happen?

 What does it involve?

-Pupils will sit in front of a computer, tablet or other similar device, and will answer 28 questions.
+Pupils sit in front of a computer, tablet or other similar device, and will answer 28 questions.
 The first 3 questions are practice questions and will not be marked.

 The test consists of the remaining 25 questions.

-Pupils will have up to 6 seconds to answer multiplication questions, and there will be a 3 second pause between questions.
+Pupils have up to 6 seconds to answer multiplication questions, and there will be a 3 second pause between questions.
 Therefore, after the initial set up, the test should take around 5 minutes.

 The time limit of 6 seconds has been set, after an initial trial involving over 1,000 pupils, to enable the testing of recall of the answers (“fluency”) without giving time to allow pupils to work it out.